SauceBoss1/CSE13s/asgn1/README.md

 ## Issues

-So far, the only issue is when a string in inputted as a seed, C will try and convert the string into an integer instead of returning an error.
+So far, the only issue is when a mix of strings and numbers are iputted together.
+An example of this is "122asdf."
+When entered, the program would only recognize the "122" as the seed but all the other characters are ignored.
+This concept also applies when the user is prompted to enter a player number.